GoVenture Instructor Guide

 eWORKBOOK

 The eWorkbook requires students to read a section and then successfully complete a brief practice exercise.
 Each exercise can be repeated until successful.
 Attempts are not recorded or graded.
 Students that have fully completed the eWorkbook have demonstrated some level of competency in the subject matter.
-Instructors can monitor student progress via the Instructor Website.
+Instructors can monitor student progress using the Instructor Website which will show the percentage completed from 0 to 100%.
+Note — a student account only has access to one eWorkbook that is common across all Groups.
+In other words, there is not a separate eWorkbook for each Group.
+Students can play this activity without joining a Group Number, but they must join a Group Number for the Instructor to see their progress under Performance Reports.
+The eWorkbook cannot be reset.

 LEARNING GUIDE